-All allegations of violence, threats of violence or acts of violence will be taken seriously and will be investigated by either the Sheriff's Office, other law enforcement or investigative agency.
+All allegations of violence, threats of violence or acts of violence will be taken seriously and will be investigated by either the Sheriff's Office or another law enforcement or investigative agency.
 The Director of Human Resource may be involved in investigations which involve sexual or other forms of harassment by or of an employee.
-A report of findings and recommendations will be prepared and provided to the Board of Commissioners and the respective

-Department Head or Elected Official and others as deemed appropriate by the County.
+A report of findings and recommendations will be prepared and provided to the Board of Commissioners and the respective Department Head or Elected Official and others as deemed appropriate by the County.

-Any employee who applies for or obtains a protective or restraining order against a spouse, significant other, or someone stalking or otherwise threatening the employee which lists any or all County facilities as being protected areas must provide their supervisors and/or Department Head/Elected Official a copy of the application or order.
-The employee is also encouraged to provide a photograph of the person which can be provided to or copied for security, Human Resources and/or other employees as needed.
+Any employee who applies for or obtains a protective or restraining order against a spouse, significant other, or someone stalking or otherwise threatening the employee which lists any or all County facilities as being protected areas must provide their supervisor and/or department head/elected official a copy of the application or order.
+In addition, the employee is encouraged to present a photo of the person which can be provided to or copied for security personnel and/or other employees as needed.